 You may be able to lower your taxable income, eligibility for the retirement saver's credit is based on Adjusted Gross Income (AGI).
 AGI can be reduced by things such as contributions to deductible retirement savings accounts, and Health Savings Accounts.

 Additionally, the saver's credit is not the only credit that ties out to AGI or Modified Adjusted Gross Income (MAGI).
 The premium tax credit that is used to help make health insurance affordable uses, MAGI.
 The tax code is full of phaseouts and exemptions; a small contribution can sometimes save the day when it comes to taxes.

 What If Your Employer Doesn’t Match or Offer a 401k?

 If your employer doesn’t offer a 401k or offer matching, you can open up an IRA at most banks or with a reputable financial advisor.
-If this is your first time setting up a retirement account and your first time investing, I would suggest you find someone who is knowledgeable about taxes and consider safe investments.
+If this is your first time setting up a retirement account or your first time investing, find someone knowledgeable about taxes, and considers safe investments.

 Additionally, filling out surveys may not be for you and your goals, and you may prefer other ways to make money.
 (I’m not trying to convince you the road to wealth is paved with surveys.)

 The money you earn from Survey Junkie is taxable income, and you will need to report it on your tax return.
 Since the plan is to contribute this money to retirement accounts, the impact on your taxes should be minimal.
 However, it would be self-employment income, so self-employment taxes would need to be paid, tax credits do not typically apply to self-employment taxes.